-Management of the Company is aware of certain limitations in the present Articles which conflict with the voting rights sought by the investors.
-Management has informed the investors of these limitations and has assured them that the Board would adopt a resolution to amend the Articles to accommodate the Preferred Stock Offering and would submit such an amendment to a vote of and recommend its adoption by the Shareholders at the Annual Meeting.
-The Board intends to complete these tasks.
+Management of the Company is aware of certain limitations in the present Articles which restrict with the voting rights sought by the investors in the Preferred Stock Offering.
+These limitations are discussed elsewhere in this Proxy Statement.
+See, "Company Annual Meeting: Article Amendments."
+Management has informed the investors of these limitations and the Board has adopted a resolution to amend the Articles to accommodate the Preferred Stock Offering.
+The Company has agreed to use commercially resonable efforts to submit such an amendment to a vote of and recommend its adoption by the Shareholders at the Annual Meeting.